pyenv/pyenv/README.md

 4. Installs the sh dispatcher.
 This bit is also optional, but allows rbenv and plugins to change variables in your current shell, making commands like `rbenv shell` possible.
-The sh dispatcher doesn't do anything crazy like override `cd` or hack your shell prompt, but if for some reason you need `rbenv` to be a real script rather than a shell function, you can safely skip it.
+The sh dispatcher doesn't do anything invasive like override `cd` or hack your shell prompt, but if for some reason you need `rbenv` to be a real script rather than a shell function, you can safely skip it.